Yuegong-1: 2014 - first research mission

 The diet studied was to determine if a space crew could subsist on a high protein diet with vegetables and mealworms.
 The mealworms, composed of 3/4 protein, were chosen due to a United Nations study recommending them as a food source for the poor and undernourished; however, it was met with resistance from Western astronauts.
 They have a tendency to escape confinement.
 Mealworms reached the size of fingers in weeks.
 The mealworms were fed the leftover and inedible parts of the produce.

-The mission's ecological system was to be a testbed for the controlled ecological life support system (CELSS) for the permanent Chinese space station of the China Manned Space Engineering Office (CSME).
+The mission's ecological system was to be a testbed for the controlled ecological life support system (CELSS) for China's Tiangong space station.
 The BLSS system used on the mission was at the time the most advanced ever fielded.

-2017-2018 Second research mission
+2017-2018 - second research mission

 For the second mission, two teams of four volunteers spent 370 days in isolation.